 Which is the best Ford Fiesta Mk6 for me?

 Our advice is to choose the Fiesta based on your driving habits, as there are no real ‘lemons’ in the range.
 While the 1.3-litre petrol might not appeal to everyone, it does have its fans, thanks to it being unbelievably tough.
 If you are simply after a reliable workhorse, it could be the perfect choice.

 If you are looking to travel further afield, the best option is the 1.25-litre petrol in Zetec trim, with electric front windows, alloy wheels and air-conditioning for added comfort and style.
 It’s a great engine too, with a smooth and keen response making it feel bigger than it is.

 For driving long distances nothing can beat the 1.4-litre diesel, with economy of around 60mpg and plenty of pulling power.
 Choose the Fiesta ST and you’ll have a blast on country B roads, but be aware its short-ratio five-speed gearbox can make it a grind on the motorway and it’s costly to run and insure.

 Pre-dating EU requirements to slash CO2 emissions and boost economy, the Mk6 Fiesta looks thirsty compared with the latest line-up.
-For example, the 1.25-litre petrol costs £150 in road tax each year, with 148 grams per kilometre of CO2, half as much again as the current 1.0-litre EcoBoost with 99g/km which is more powerful.
+For example, the 1.25-litre petrol costs £150 in road tax each year, with 148 grams per kilometre of CO2, half as much again as the later 1.0-litre EcoBoost with 99g/km.

 Choose the 1.4-litre petrol and you can expect economy in the mid-40s, with 153g/km of CO2 costing £190 annually, the same figures as the 1.6-litre.
 It’s also worth noting both these engines are available with an automatic gearbox which makes these figures worse.